+It is recommended that the DEF tank be filled completely full of DEF in order to correctthe engine has been shut down or has idled for an extended period of time after the DEF gauge indicates empty, the Stop engine lamp will also be illuminated along with the flashing DEF lamp and illuminated Check engine lamp.
+The engine will enter the final derate level which may include low idle lock or engine shutdown with restart limitations.

+In order to remove the final derate, the DEF tank must be filled to above 10 percent gauge reading.
 It is recommended that the DEF tank be filled completely full of DEF in order to correct any fault conditions.

-If the engine has been shut down or has idled for an extended period of time after the DEF gauge indicates empty, the Stop engine lamp will also be illuminated along with the flashing DEF lamp and illuminated Check engine lamp.
-The engine will enter the final derate level which may include a low idle lock or engine shutdown with restart limitations.

-To remove the final derate, the DEF tank must be filled to above 10 percent gauge reading.
-It is recommended that the DEF tank be filled full of DEF to correct any fault conditions.

-The use of DEF/AdBlue® meeting ISO 22241-1 is required.
+The use of DEF/AdBlue meeting ISO 22241-1 is required.
 There is no acceptable substitute.
 Some locations may reference the DIN 70070 standard.
 Diesel Exhaust Fluid specification limits of this standard are identical to ISO 22241-1.